 I don’t program much today – I usually write short scripts to carry out specific tasks.
 I spend much more time writing, or researching subjects to write about.
 Perhaps I’ll someday write a novel, but don’t count on it.
 I prefer nonfiction and technical writing.

-It’s all about Expression
+It’s all About Expression

 I have no trouble sharing my knowledge and expressing myself to some degree.
 The reason I continue writing, even when I think I have nothing to write about, is because I want to get better at it.
-I have no problem expressing myself in any other medium.